Energy Security Solutions

 - Nuclear waste management and disposal

 Los Alamos works to develop new ideas for reliable, secure, and sustainable carbon neutral energy solutions for the nation.

-Researchers at LANL and the Great Lakes Bioenergy Research Center have found a potential key to unlock the energy from non-edible biomass materials, such as corn leaves and stalks or switch grass.
+Researchers at Los Alamos and the Great Lakes Bioenergy Research Center have found a potential key to unlock the energy from non-edible biomass materials, such as corn leaves and stalks or switch grass.
 The potential pretreatment method could make plant cellulose more digestible by enzymes that convert cellulose into ethanol.

 Research by Los Alamos scientists published in Nature documented significant progress in understanding the phenomenon of quantum-dot blinking.
 The team’s findings could enhance the ability of biologists to track single particles or enable technologies to create novel light-emitting diodes and single-photon sources and boost the efforts of energy researchers to develop new types of highly efficient solar cells.